 - Juliane Marie Holst - wife of Frederik Idon Holst

 - James Cope - father of John Cope.

 According to his gravestone, Fredrik Idon Holst, (father of Karen Marie Elisabeth Holst, late to become Madame Marie Reymond) was born in Copenhagen, Denmark.*

 According to her gravestone, Julia (mother of Madame Marie Reymond) born.

-According to her gravestone Madame Marie Reymond (Karen Marie Elisabeth Holst) born.
+According to her gravestone Madame Marie Reymond (Karen Marie Elisabeth Holst) was born.

 She had 8 siblings, 6 of them girls. [needs confirming] *